build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

 date: 2023-04-21
 ---

 Manually setting up and configuring the packages required to run a Python web app using [Nginx](https://www.nginx.com/) and [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) on a server can be time consuming — and it's tough to accomplish without any errors.
-EC2 instances have the ability to run [user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcdkebaws&sc_geo=mult&sc_country=mult&sc_outcome=acq) scripts when the instance start up.
-You can automate creating all the infrastructure using [AWS CDK](https://docs.aws.amazon.com/cdk/api/v2/?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcdkebaws&sc_geo=mult&sc_country=mult&sc_outcome=acq).
-We will be using a combination of bash scripts and [AWS CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/welcome.html?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcdkebaws&sc_geo=mult&sc_country=mult&sc_outcome=acq) to install and configure Nginx and uWSGI, set up a `systemd` service for uWSGI, and copy our application using CDK.
-In today's tutorial, we are going to deploy our Python-based web application from a GitHub repository.
+But why do that hard work when you can automate it?
+Using [AWS CDK](https://docs.aws.amazon.com/cdk/api/v2/?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcdkebaws&sc_geo=mult&sc_country=mult&sc_outcome=acq), we can set up [user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcdkebaws&sc_geo=mult&sc_country=mult&sc_outcome=acq) scripts and an infrastructure to preconfigure an EC2 instance - which in turn will turn a manual, time-intensive process into a snap.
+In this tutorial, we will be using a combination of bash scripts and [AWS CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/welcome.html?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcdkebaws&sc_geo=mult&sc_country=mult&sc_outcome=acq) to install and configure Nginx and uWSGI, set up a `systemd` service for uWSGI, and copy our application using CDK.
+Then, we are going to deploy our Python-based web application from a GitHub repository.
 We will cover how to:

 - Create an AWS CDK stack with an Amazon EC2 instance, a CI/CD Pipeline, and the required resources for it to operate.
 - Install software packages on the EC2 instance's first launch by creating a user data asset.